Term Dates

 The assessment schedule has the intention of helping students with recall and independent revision, skills which we look to develop at each key stage, and is designed to maximise student progress.

-We recognise that for some students, particularly the disadvantaged students, further support enhances their mathematical confidence and ability.
-This is facilitated through the Maths Nurture Group and small group support.
+We recognise that for some students, particularly the disadvantaged students, further support in Year 11, enhances their mathematical confidence and ability.
+This is facilitated through additional intervention with a Maths teacher.

 At A level, we want to give students who enjoy Mathematics the chance to explore it in more depth and to engage with complex, challenging and exciting work.
 We emphasize the balance between enjoyment and hard work and explain how Maths A Level is a facilitating subject which supports a number of career paths.